Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-Eurocity (EC) classes from Zoetermeer to Prague
+What ICE, Eurocity (EC) and NS classes are there from Zoetermeer to Prague?

-Onboard services on Eurocity (EC)
+What are the onboard services on ICE, Eurocity (EC) and NS?

 Discover more about the onboard services offered on trains from Zoetermeer to Prague.